Social monitoring

 Social monitoring becomes fragile when surface drift, rate limits, and review overload all hit at once.

 Most relevant for monitoring and trust teams.
 The point of this page is to connect one problem shape to the cities, industries, sources, projects, and essays that support it.
-Refreshed Apr 5, 2026 from the current use-case matrix and linked archive records.
+Refreshed Apr 18, 2026 from the current use-case matrix.
+Matrix leaf pages are paused, so this page routes visitors into the stronger hub and proof layers.

 demonstrated systems linked as proof behind the solution page